dascolt1/lightweight-html2pdf/README.md

    npm install
    ```

 **Note**: This package is designed for browser environments.
-The development setup includes testing infrastructure but the core functionality requires a browser with `html2canvas` and `jsPDF` libraries.
+The development setup includes testing infrastructure but the core functionality works immediately since all dependencies are bundled together.

 ### Available Scripts